Ways to Enhance Your Equity

-If you’re looking to improve your home equity, refinancing your mortgage may be a good option.
+Refinancing your mortgage may be a good option when building your home equity.
 By refinancing, you can get a lower interest rate and monthly payment, which can free up some extra cash each month.
-You can use that money to improve your home, pay the debt, or save for other goals.
-Just be sure to shop for the best refinance deal and compare the costs of refinancing with the benefits before making a decision.
+You can use that money to improve your house, pay off debt, or save for other goals.
+Just be sure to shop for the best refinance deal, and compare the costs of refinancing with the benefits before making a decision.

-Selling your home to a cash buyer aids in getting out from under a mortgage if you don’t have enough equity.
-These are usually the buyer who look for properties that they can fix up and sell for a profit.
-They will often pay less for your home than it’s worth, but you won’t have to deal with the hassles of repairs and maintenance.
+Selling your house to a cash buyer assists in getting you out from under a mortgage if you don’t have enough equity.
+These are usually buyers looking for properties that they can fix up and sell for a profit.
+They will often pay less for your house than it’s worth, but you won’t have to deal with the hassles of repairs and maintenance.

-Sell a home with no equity through short sale
+Selling a house with no equity through short sale

 If you’re facing foreclosure, and you don’t have any equity in your house, or you find yourself owing more on your house than it is worth, you may consider selling it through a short sale.
 A short sale is when a bank (i.e., lender) accepts less than what you owe on the mortgage (i.e., outstanding balance) in order to release the lien and allow the sale of the property.